Paul O’Grady fans moved to tears as last ever series of For the Love of Dogs airs

 ‘Seeing him tonight made it feel like he was still with us,’ posted one fan of the adored presenter, who died last month

-Paul O’Grady fans were emotional last night (13 April), as the last ever series of For the Love of Dogs launched on ITV, just weeks after the death of its adored host.
+Paul O’Grady fans were emotional last night (13 April), as the last ever series of For the Love of Dogs launched on ITV, just weeks after the death of its host.

 O’Grady, who died in March aged 67, had hosted the show since 2012, and filmed this final season last summer.